Serving the community of

 Palmer's Crossing in Hattiesburg, MS

-Welcome to Herbert Bamboo & Farm.
+Welcome to Herbert Bamboo & Farms.

-We are a family-owned company, with USDA backing, specializing in the cultivation of Bamboo and Mushrooms.
+We are a family-owned company, with USDA backing, specializing

 To continue a legacy of sustainable agriculture that supports building of health, wealth and stability in the African-American community of Palmer's Crossing.